• Skip to primary navigation

 Leave your red, white, and blue bundt cake plain, dust it with powdered sugar, get fancy and use a lemon buttercream, a whipped cream buttercream, plain ole whipped cream, or an orange cream cheese buttercream.
 The only thing that is basically required is a hefty dose of patriotic sprinkles!

-I’ll tell you what, folks… My taste testers were blown away by this, which is funny, considering it’s just my white cake with swirly colors.
-I took it to my company summer picnic and I took nothing home but stray sprinkles on a plate.
+I’ll tell you what, folks… My taste testers are always blown away by this, which is funny, considering it’s just my white cake with swirly colors.
+I first took it to my company summer picnic and I took nothing home but stray sprinkles on a plate, and the reviews that have come in from readers in the past have been nothing but positive, too.

-Something about the texture of this bundt cake was, admittedly, bringing me back for more.
+Something about the texture of this bundt cake does, admittedly, always bring me back for more.
 I added an extra teaspoon of baking powder to the original recipe (thanks for the tip, Bundt Cake Queen!) to account for the taller nature of the bundt pan, but perhaps that little bit of lift was enough to take this amazing cake to an even higher level of amazing??
 Who knows?

 Either way, this easy yet impressive cake is a must this 4th of July.
 MUST!!